SwatiSupriya82/Python-Vault/README.md

 # Python-Vault
 # 📚STUDY PAL
- is a Python-based command-line study planner designed to help students organize their academic tasks and keep track of their study progress.
+ Study Pal is a Python-based command-line study planner designed to help students organize their academic tasks and keep track of their study progress.
 It provides a simple way to create, manage, search, and complete tasks from one place.

 ## Key Features